 Yamaguchi, S., Mustafa, F., Russell, M., Zarezadeh-Kheibari, S., Nichols, N., Victor, J., Blackadar, R., & Belanger, Y. (2023).
-Supplement 3: Making the Shift: Roadmap for Youth Homelessness Data Infrastructure.
-Promising Practices Literature Review.
+A Roadmap for Youth Homelessness Data Infrastructure - Supplement 3: Promising Practices Literature Review.
 Edmonton: PolicyWise for Children & Families.

 SHARING GUIDELINES

 It is the hope of all those who contributed to this project that these findings are shared and used to benefit others and inform policy and practice to improve child, family, and community well-being.
 PolicyWise asks the intent and quality of the work is retained; therefore, PolicyWise for Children & Families must be acknowledged in the following ways: